Originally posted 16th June 2021

 - Engineered - 18mm Harvest Oak Brushed Matt Lacquer

 Colour is a key consideration in any design scheme and parquet floors are no exception.
-The good news is that with such a variety of wood species and parquet flooring types, there are plenty of colour options to choose from.
-That includes natural shades, which will differ depending on the species of wood, to greys, whites, and rich, much darker hues.
+The good news is that with such a variety of wood species and parquet flooring types, you have plenty of colour options to choose from.
+This includes natural shades, which differ depending on the species of wood, to greys, whites, and rich, darker hues.

 What Could Parquet Flooring Do For Your Home?

-Whether your home is contemporary or classic, minimalist or rustic, the universal style and elegant charm of parquet flooring will help you create a fantastic first impression in hallways, bedrooms, living rooms and kitchens.
+Is your home contemporary or classic?
+Minimalist or rustic?
+The universal style and elegant charm of parquet flooring will help you create a fantastic first impression in hallways, bedrooms, living rooms and kitchens.

 In terms of its comfort, parquet floors are softer and warmer underfoot than alternative materials such as ceramic or stone.
-It’s also hardwearing, as it has all the durability of wooden flooring, which is reinforced by its tight-fit design.
-That makes it a good fit for rooms with high footfall and movable furniture.
-Add to that the low level of maintenance and it’s easy to see why parquet flooring has become such a popular addition to so many homes.
+They are also hardwearing, having all the durability of wooden flooring, reinforced by its tight-fit design.
+So they are perfect for rooms with high footfall and movable furniture.
+Add to that the low level of maintenance and it’s easy to see why modern parquet flooring has become such a popular addition to so many homes.